What LPWS Is

-LPWS is a developing framework for conscious value, real contribution, and clear exchange.
+LPWS is a developing framework for conscious value, real contribution, recognition and simple voluntary exchange.

 Introduction